Posts

 eBay: VINTAGE 1961 EARLY COMPUTER MINIVAC 601

 eBay: "Here's an Early Minivac 601 Computer.
 Its made by Scientific Development Corporation, Watertown, Mass.
 It comes with Original Box, Instruction Manuals, Maintenance Manual and Many Red, Yellow, and Blue Jumper Wires.
 It looks used very little, Excellent condition.
 Manuals are copyright 1961, computer is marked Patent Applied For.
 Computer measures approx. 13 x 24' and about 6' high.
-I plugged it in, power light comes on, looks like it'll work."
+I plugged it in, power light comes on, looks like it'll work." -> See the auction -> Read more information about it.

 The Evolution of Mobile Phones (1985 - 2007)

-It's a great video timeline of popular phones from 1985 (starting with the Motorola DynaTAC) to 2007 (ending with the Apple iPhone).
+It's a great video timeline of popular phones from 1985 ( starting with the Motorola DynaTAC ) to 2007 ( ending with the Apple iPhone ).

 Epic failures: 11 infamous software bugs - Computerworld

 Computerworld reports: "It all began with a log entry from 1947 by Harvard University's Mark II technical team.
 The now-classic entry features a moth taped to the page, time-stamped 15:45, with the caption 'Relay #70 Panel F (moth) in relay' and the proud boast, 'First actual case of bug being found.'"
+It's a really good article, and provides more information then I have seen anyone write on the subject.
+It's technical, but worth reading.

 The History of the Thinkpad 700T (Tablet)